-Planning helps both the mental and physical components, but also with planning comes the best results.
-With a time-consuming sport like triathlon, you can save some time with the correct planning.
+Planning helps both the mental and physical components, but also, with planning comes the best results.
+With a time-consuming sport like triathlon, you can save time with the correct planning.

 A training plan should always be tailored to you, your background, and your goals.
-A plan should consider your work and family life.
+In addition, a plan should consider your work and family life.
 It’s easy to find a program online, but no program fits everybody.

 Do shorter triathlons before your first Ironman

-If the Ironman race is your ultimate goal, then you should also put in some smaller races before, so you get some experience with doing a triathlon.
+If the Ironman race is your ultimate goal, you should also put in some smaller races before, so you get some experience doing a triathlon.
 The experiences you gain in each race are extremely valuable, so I cannot stress this enough.
-Do 1-3 shorter distance triathlons before your Ironman.
+So do 1-3 shorter distance triathlons before your Ironman.